zstumgoren/bls-api/docs/api_bls.md

 But there's also a `requirements.txt` file, where you can add additional software for your Python program.

 In order for our API to query the BLS data over on BigQuery, we'll need to add a new library.
-We'll also include a web framework called Flask and a library called `werkzeug` that will help us deal with some headaches related to requesting data from an API.
+We'll also include a web framework called `Flask` and a library called `Werkzeug` that will help us deal with some headaches related to creating an API and working with requests to the API.

 Click on `requirements.txt` and add the libraries, each on a separate line:

 - `google-cloud-bigquery`
-- `flask`
+- `Flask`
-- `werkzeug`
+- `Werkzeug`

 The file should now look like this: